Bujuhu/Dotfiles/README.md

 Dotfiles
 ===

-*Work in Progress...*
+My Dotfiles repository comprised of  [Stow](https://www.gnu.org/software/stow/) Packages.

-Details and Documentation will follow soon.
-But you should be able to get up and running pretty easily using [Gnu Stow](https://www.gnu.org/software/stow/)
+*Documentation for individual packages will follow*

-## Environment Variables
+## Global Environment Variables
 To add or override custom variables you don't want to add to the `.zshrc` Dotfiles, create the file `.z.local` and add it to your home directory.

 Currently my Dotfiles are sensitive to the following Environment Variables: